TACC/Lmod/docs/source/010_user.rst

 clearLmod: Complete remove Lmod setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is rare but sometimes a user might need to remove the Lmod setup from their current shell.
+It is rare, but sometimes a user might need to remove the Lmod setup from their current shell.
 This command can be used with bash/zsh/csh/tcsh to remove the Lmod setup::